Signs of Mold Under Laminate Flooring

 Spongy flooring often feels slightly unstable when walked on.
 Instead of feeling firm and solid, the surface may shift or flex slightly under pressure.
 This movement can become more noticeable over time as moisture exposure continues.

 Soft flooring conditions are especially concerning when accompanied by odor development or visible swelling.
-These combined symptoms strongly suggest that moisture has been present long enough to support mold growth beneath the flooring.
+These combined symptoms suggest moisture has been present long enough to create a higher risk of mold growth beneath the flooring.

 Discoloration Along Seams or Surface Areas